yo-artyom/potbot/README.md

 bot dlya druzey

 ## Feature list:
-* Be pity sweaty as hell
+* Be sweaty as hell